 P&G’s board in July said it unanimously supports McDonald and his plan after Bloomberg reported that some directors were dissatisfied with his performance and had discussed replacing him.
 The board said it would monitor the plan’s effectiveness.

 McDonald is working to spur innovation after P&G’s creation of breakout products slowed.
 Once known for inventing new categories such as home tooth-whitening kits that could command premium prices, the maker of Pampers diapers and Crest toothpaste is centralizing some product development and focusing on categories such as beauty.

 P&G plans to boost marketing to support a “very strong slate of innovation” later this year, Chief Financial Officer Jon Moeller said today on a conference call.

 P&G raised its outlay for promotions in the quarter by 2.4 percent from the previous year, the only company in the industry to significantly increase such spending, Conder said before the results were released.

-Warren Buffett, whose Berkshire Hathaway Inc. (A), holds about a 2.2 percent stake in P&G, yesterday told CNBC that he doesn’t have solutions to improve the company’s profit.
+Warren Buffett, whose Berkshire Hathaway Inc. (A:US), holds about a 2.2 percent stake in P&G, yesterday told CNBC that he doesn’t have solutions to improve the company’s profit.

 “The earnings on Procter & Gamble have been disappointing now for a few years,” Buffett said.